ecco2kfr/fan2mng-site/README.md

-# Soeur - Website Style Showcase
+# Ptite Soeur & MNG - Website Style Showcase

 This project is a website designed to showcase a particular visual and interactive style.
 It features a unique, experimental, and somewhat cryptic aesthetic with dynamic text elements and distinct sections.
+Hosted with Vercel

 ## Project Purpose